-The Fitness to Study panel will consist of two impartial members of the University's Academic Appeals Panel (appointed by the Head of the Student Progress Service, one of whom will act as the Chair), and the Director of the Student Health and Wellbeing Service (or their nominee).
+The Fitness to Study panel will consist of two impartial members of the University's Academic Appeals Panel (appointed by the Director of the Student Progress Service, one of whom will act as the Chair), and a Senior Manager from Student Health and Wellbeing Service, appointed by the Director of the Student Health and Wellbeing Service (or their nominee).
 The Chair of the panel will determine whether any third parties should be invited to provide further information.
 Secretarial support for the panel will be provided by the Student Progress Service.